-- Meanwhile peel the pears.
-Cut off the bottom (so they can stand), but leave the stem.1.1 lb poach pears
+- Peel the pears.
+Cut off a small slice of the bottom (so they can stand), but leave the stem.1.1 lb poach pears

-- Place them upright in a pan a little bit larger (in size) then the pears you've got.
+- Place the pears in a pan that's a bit larger (in size) than the pears you've got.

-- Pour the liquid in, and make sure that the stems just slightly above the liquid level.
+- Pour the liquid over them, and make sure that the stems are just slightly above the liquid level.

 - Let this simmer for 2 to 3 hours without a lid.
 The liquid will slowly reduce.

 - Remove the pears from the cooking liquid with a slotting spoon and put them on your serving platter.

-- Allow the liquid in the pan to thickened to a syrup, while simmering.
+- Allow the liquid in the pan to thicken to a syrup, while simmering.